maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 }
 ```

+This test performs a complete cycle of operations:

+1. Set up the database schema
+2. Verify the initial data state
+3. Start the ingestion service
+4. Wait for data to be ingested
+5. Print statistics about the ingestion process
+6. Verify the final data state
+7. Stop the service and clean up resources

+> **Note**: The test includes a visual spinner animation to indicate progress during the waiting period.
+This is implemented using ANSI escape codes for terminal control and a custom `PrintStream` interceptor to handle concurrent logging output.

-Execute the test to validate the GTFS client:
+Execute the test to validate the ingestion service:

 ```bash
 mvn compile exec:java -Dexec.mainClass="com.example.transit.DataIngestionTest"
 ```

-> Note: The test runs for 45 seconds without updating the screen most of the time.
+> **Note**: The test runs for 45 seconds without updating the screen most of the time.
 > Wait until you see that the test completed or failed before taking action.

-When you run this test, you should observe:
+> **Expected Output**: When the test completes successfully, you should see statistics about the ingestion process and verification of the data in Ignite.
+The test will terminate with a "Test completed successfully!" message.

+> **Checkpoint #3**: After running the test, verify:
+>
-1. The schema being created (or verified if it already exists)
+> - The schema was created successfully
-2. The initial data state (empty or containing previous test data)
+> - Data was fetched and stored in the database
-3. The ingestion service starting and fetching data
+> - The ingestion statistics show positive records fetched and stored
-4. Statistics about the ingestion process
-5. Verification of the newly ingested data
-6. The service shutting down cleanly
+> - The final data verification shows records in the database

 ## Understanding Ignite's Transactional Processing